Home

 Some people are more visual (they retain information better by seeing it), others are more auditive (they retain information better by hearing it), while others are kinesthetic (they retain information better by "feeling" it or feeling they "know" it).

-Others may combine each of these ways to an equal proportion.
+Other people may combine each of these ways in different proportions.

-You can make affirmations work for you by using the way by which you retain information better.
+You can make affirmations work for you by using the way that best makes you retain information.

 I have found that I retain things better visually, so it works well for me to write affirmations down and seeing them on paper, or to have a poster on the wall with a motivating affirmation, such as "I CAN".